Specific Assertions

 }

-Assigned Value as Resource
+Assigned Value as Subject Entity

-.
+is the one being assigned.
 In this case we flip the AttributeAssignment

 around and use assigned_by

-on the value of the assignment (the object of the relationship), and do not specify the subject of the relationship as it's the resource which refers to the value.
-For example, it is very useful to be able to assert which organization created and assigned an identifier to an object of a given type in order to disambiguate that organization's identifier from another organization's identifier of the same type, such as accession numbers.
-Another use case is giving further information about a particular Dimension
+on the value of the assignment (the object of the relationship), and do not specify the subject of the relationship as it's the entity which refers to it.
+For example, it is very useful to be able to assert which organization created and assigned an Identifier

 associated with the object, such as who measured it, when, with which instrument, and so on.